VargaJoe/sensenet-index-tools/DOCUMENTATION.md

 ## Overview

 The SenseNet Index Maintenance Suite is a comprehensive toolkit for SenseNet developers and administrators to manage and maintain Lucene.NET indexes used by SenseNet.
-The toolkit provides functionality for LastActivityId management and index structure validation, which are critical for content synchronization and maintaining index health in SenseNet content repository systems.
+The toolkit provides functionality for LastActivityId management, index structure validation, and database-index synchronization checking, which are critical for content synchronization and maintaining index health in SenseNet content repository systems.

 ## Repository